 - Broad experience in the foundations of studio art, with some specialization in studio art practices.

 - Understanding of the formal visual relationships present in the art and design process.

-- Critical thinking about the relationship of visual arts to the larger culture.
+- Critical thinking about the relationship of art practice to culture, community and place.